You’re visiting Bryce Canyon and you need a place to eat! We’ve got you covered.

 The Lodge at Bryce Canyon is a nice spot to eat breakfast right after watching a sunrise!

-They also serve lunch and dinner, with options like the Bryce Burger, Elk chili, bison meatloaf (bison meat is leaner), trout, and vegetarian options.
+They also serve lunch and dinner, with options like the bourbon burger, elk chili, grilled ribeye, salmon, and vegetarian options.

 Based on reviews, this is probably your best bet for a good meal in or around Bryce Canyon.